henriquemarlon/henriquemarlon/README.md

-### Hello 👋
+- Hi, I'm **Henrique Marlon 🐧**

-- I am a developer with experience in distributed systems;
+- I am a software engineer with experience in blockchain and distributed systems
-- My main focus now is on blockchain, cryptography, and hardware acceleration;
+- My main focus now is on cryptography < fhe & zk >, machine learning, and hardware acceleration